BossJ/python-notes/README.md

-# python-notes
-Setting up a github repo to track notes and assignments for Jose Portilla's zero to hero python course.
+# Welcome to my Python Notes for Jose Portilla's Zero to Hero course!

+While these might not be as in depth as zero2sudo's, I'll be tracking my python progress here for you all.

+Feel free to reach out and comment on videos if there's additional topics that you'd like me to double click on as I progress through this course, I'm excited to learn python with you all!